 Handmade with Broadway love, our mission is to highlight the 41 Broadway marquees in creative, whimsical, one-of-a-kind mementos that will capture the spirit and joy of the theatre district.

-Our Broadway Gift Shop is currently located between 45th and 46th Streets in Times Square.
+Our Broadway Gift Shop is currently located between 45th and 46th Streets on Broadway in the center of Times Square.

 and Broadway, next to the the iconic Red Steps of TKTS.